hiero-ledger/hiero-mirror-node/docs/design/eoa-code-delegation.md

 In both API endpoints the returned response needs to contain the new `authorization_list` bytes field.

+In all `GET /api/v1/contracts/*` endpoints the DB queries need to be modified so that they work with an EOA account the same way as the existing queries with contract id:

+1. Create a subquery that gets the contract id from the `contract` table.
+If it is found then return it.
+Otherwise, try to find the id in the `code_delegation` table.
+We don't have an effective way to determine in which table to search directly, so we keep the old implementation with priority.
+2. The rest of the join statements in the existing queries will remain the same.

 ## Database Schema Design

 ### Query Requirements